Finding my own recipe for a happy life has dominated my thoughts and actions for most of my adult life.

 At NCR I worked in employee and community relations.
 We had 1,200 manufacturing and engineering employees.
-I was able to work closely with the General Manager and the top ten directors.
+I was able to work closely with the General Manager and his top ten Directors.

 I learned so much about business, human resources, employee engagement, public relations, what makes a good leader and what makes a lousy one.
 At a young age I had up close exposure to high powered executives.
 I studied each executive's actions and the different ways they lead their teams and lived their lives.

-I saw first-hand how the best \,most effective executives were self-aware and decisive.
+I saw first-hand how the best and most effective executives were self-aware and decisive.
 They had vision.
 This included an unwavering focus around their purpose in life, and the purpose and vision of their team and the company.

-Seeing them up close was instructive and helpful.
+Seeing this up close and at a young age was instructive and helpful.
 Written goals and a clear sense of purpose energizes people.
 Wherever we focus expands, so it’s good and powerful to decide on your vision and what you want.